nnethercote/Rust-CUDA/guide/src/guide/compute_capabilities.md

-# Compute Capability Gating
+# Compute capability gating

 This section covers how to write code that adapts to different CUDA compute capabilities using conditional compilation.

-## What are Compute Capabilities?
+## What are compute capabilities?

 CUDA GPUs have different "compute capabilities" that determine which features they support.
 Each capability is identified by a version number like `3.5`, `5.0`, `6.1`,